-A graph is a set of nodes and a set of edges, where each edge connects either two nodes or a node to itself.
+A graph is a set of nodes and a set of links, where each link connects either two nodes or a node to itself.
 More formally, we use the following definition.

-Definition: A labeled graph G = (V, E, L) consists of the set V of vertices (or nodes), the set E of edges (or links) between the vertices, and the set L of string labels assigned to each of the elements of V and E.
+Definition 1.
+A labeled graph G = (V, E, L) consists of three sets V, E and L. V is the set of vertices (or nodes), E is the set of edges (or links) between the vertices, and L is the set of string labels assigned to each of the elements of V and E. [13]